Education Law: Public K-12

 Special Education and Related Services

-• Representation everywhere that special education complaints are filed (due process, State Department of Education, federal and state court, Office for Civil Rights and others)
+• Representing school boards in every venue where special education complaints are filed (State Department of Education, federal and state court, Office for Civil Rights, and others)

-• Special education training for teachers, aides, and administrators (e.g., IEP goal writing, data collection and use, preparing for litigation)
+• Providing special education training for teachers, aides, and administrators (e.g., IEP goal writing, data collection and use, techniques for avoiding litigation)

-• Updates on the latest national trends in special education practice and litigation
+• Providing updates on the latest national trends in special education practice and litigation

-We have a long track record helping school districts upgrade, replace and maintain their schools and other facilities.
+We have a long track record of helping school districts upgrade, replace, and maintain their schools and other facilities.
 Our firm often provides school officials with advice and representation on:

 • School closings, consolidations and mergers